 I felt nothing through the hickman line at all.
-No pain at all where ad via veins in my arm u felt everything and it was a very uncomfortable feeling.
+No pain at all where as via the veins in my arm I literally felt everything and it was a very uncomfortable feeling.

 I’m so thankful to all the nurses that helped me through this journey.
 Luckily I still see them as I go once a week to get my hickman line flushed.
 This will continue for another couple of months.
 Ringing that bell felt very good.
 Half way through I could easily have given up but I had made it to the end!!

-We went on a family trip to London thanks to a cancer charity and I managed a night out for my friends birthday.
+We went on a family trip to London thanks to a cancer charity called the willow foundation and I managed a night out for my friends birthday.
 I soon found myself with a really bad cold perhaps I overdid it but I just wanted to celebrate the end of treatment.